-After about six months, unless your baby is ill or underweight, he is capable of sleeping through the night much of the time.
-Children vary greatly in how much sleep they thrive on, but by this age, most parents can hope for a good seven-hour stretch of sleep without waking.
+Babies vary greatly in their feeding needs and how much sleep they thrive on, but somewhere between six months and a year, most parents can hope for a good seven-hour stretch of sleep without waking.
 However, many children experience feelings that prevent them from sleeping through the night at least some of the time.

 Most parents do the expedient thing to get their little one back to sleep—they allow him to nurse or have a bottle, and hope for another few hours of rest.
 For some babies and lucky parents, there’s a slow progression toward less waking in the night that ends in all-night sleeping.
 But other parents put in months of patient accommodation, followed by frustration and mounting stress because neither they nor their child can sleep through the night.